Sithi uhm ingonyama." note

 - There are quite a number of Christian parallels, which is unsurprising considering lions being associated with God and Jesus for centuries.
 There's Simba's apparent resurrection—Nala says to him "It's like you're back from the dead" and is informed "The King has returned" in a manner rather reminiscent of Mary Magdalene in the garden with the open tomb, and both Scar and Sarabi think he is his father come back from the dead.
 There's the Fisher King analogy, with Simba's fight with Scar being easily related to Jesus combating Satan after his Second Coming.
 There's Simba's anointment by Rafiki, his reluctance to do his father's will, and Mufasa's divine image declaring Simba his son and the true king.

 - An example without the religious undertones, but still fraught with portent: the image of Simba's little paw stepping into his father's huge pawprint, that one he will one day fill as king.
 After much hardship, he does.
+The directors' commentary highlights it as the image that sums up the plot, to the point the remake used it on the first poster◊.

 - The story of Moses is heavily referenced, in that Simba, the would-be king, is driven into the desert where he spends years trying to forget his past until a God-like apparition appears and tells him to liberate his homeland.